LibertyDSNP/spec/README.md

 ### Formatting, names, etc.
 1. The initial spec status is _Draft_.
 Please see [Process](#Process) for details.
 1. Choose a target version number of the platform for the spec.
-1. Use the official outline for specifications1.
+1. Use the official outline for specifications.
 Respect and observe good file organization practices.
 For example, if your spec relates to DSNP please put the spec in the _DSNP_ folder and not anywhere else.
 1. Spec files are written in markdown (.md) format, and are located in the _pages_ directory.
 1. Use dashes (`-`) between words in file names so that they appear in the Table of Contents correctly.
 Use MDX format (`.mdx` extension) if you want to import React components in the page.
 1. When documenting an API, et, use the following field template: